apache/calcite-avatica-go/site/develop/avatica-go.md

 4. Commit to upload the artifacts: `svn commit -m "apache-calcite-avatica-go-X.Y.Z-rcN" --username yourapacheusername --force-log`
 Note the use of `--force-log` to suppress the svn warning, because the commit message is the same as the name of the directory.

+#### Using docker
+This assumes that a release was built and the artifacts are in the `dist/` folder.

+{% highlight bash %}
+docker-compose run publish-release-for-voting
+{% endhighlight %}

+The script will also generate a vote email to send to the dev list.
+You can use this email, but make sure to check that all the details are correct.

 ### Send an email to the Dev list for voting:

 Send out the email for voting: